Nightly collagen-building serums that soften fine lines, refine pores, address acne concerns, and provide an overall youthful appearance.

-Remember, retinol is revealing fresh new skin that is more vulnerable to harmful UV rays.
-So, be sure to use a daily SPF each morning and wear a wide brim hat during prolonged sun exposure.
+Remember, the active ingredients in retinol reveal fresh, new skin that is more vulnerable to harmful UV rays.
+So, be sure to use SPF each morning and wear a wide-brim hat during prolonged sun exposure.

 This product is NOT ok to use if pregnant or breastfeeding.
 Take a look at the safe mama lineups for ways to keep your skin looking great while keeping your baby safe.